Will your little hands, comparable to the

 when we saw a display of his volatile spite.

-Your father kicked the railroad, destroying your trains,
+He kicked the railroad, destroying your city,

-your perfect dream came to an end as your smile
+your perfect dream came to an end

-moved to confused sobbing, dear, sweet child.
+as your smiled moved to sobbing, dear, sweet child.

 like elemental energy, cannot be destroyed